MicrosoftDocs/azure-ai-docs/articles/ai-services/openai/how-to/provisioned-get-started.md

 ## Obtain/verify PTU quota availability.

 Provisioned throughput deployments are sized in units called Provisioned Throughput Units (PTUs).
-PTU quotav for each provisioned deployment type is granted to a subscription regionally and limits the total number of PTUs that can be deployed in that region across all models and versions.
+PTU quota for each provisioned deployment type is granted to a subscription regionally and limits the total number of PTUs that can be deployed in that region across all models and versions.

 Creating a new deployment requires available (unused) quota to cover the desired size of the deployment.
 For example: If a subscription has the following in South Central US: